ClementNerma/NightOS-v1/README.md

 To install the Alpha Preview 0.1 version, just download this repository or click here : https://github.com/ClementNerma/NightOS/archive/master.zip

 Then, extract the zip, go to the "node-webkit" directory, and launch "nw" program.
+Each time a password is required, type "admin" and click and "OK" to confirm.

 ## Bug fixes